qdrant/landing_page/qdrant-landing/content/blog/fastembed-fast-lightweight-embedding-generation-nirant-kasliwal-vector-space-talks-004.md

   - Quantized Emdedding Models
   - FastEmbed
 ---
-> *"We want that when things are actually similar or whatever is our definition of similarity.
+> *"When things are actually similar or how we define similarity.
 They are close to each other and if they are not, they're far from each other.
-This is what a model or embedding model tries to do basically in this piece.”*\
+This is what a model or embedding model tries to do.”*\
 >-- Nirant Kasliwal

 Heard about FastEmbed?
 It's a game-changer.
 Nirant shares tricks on how to improve your embedding models.
 You might want to give it a shot!